 - 2 tablespoons chopped fresh cilantro

-- Whisk together 1/3 cup oil and vinegar, peanut butter, soy sauce, honey, sesame oil, ginger, and red pepper.
+- Whisk together the vinegar, the 1/3 cup oil, the peanut butter, soy sauce, honey, sesame oil, ginger, and red pepper.
 Set aside.

-- Prepare pasta.
-While pasta is cooking, heat 2 tablespoons vegetable oil until very hot.
-Cook carrot 1 min.
-Add chicken and green onion to pan and cook, stirring constantly, until chicken is cooked.
+- In a large pot of boiling, salted water, prepare the pasta according to package instructions.
+While the pasta is cooking, heat the remaining 2 tablespoons vegetable oil until very hot.
+Cook the carrot for 1 min.
+Add the chicken and green onions to the pan and cook, stirring constantly, until chicken is cooked.

 - To freeze: store the sauce and the cooked chicken mixture in separate containers.
 Thaw completely in the refrigerator.
 Reheat before tossing with fresh cooked pasta.